will-hedges/SWACheckInBot/README.md

 in your environment variables.

 **NOTE: be sure to set your PC to *NEVER* sleep/hibernate/etc. while you are running this program, else it will kill the process while it waits.
-Screensaver/lock IS fine.**
+Screensaver/lock is fine.**

 ## Example Notifications